readyplayerme/Example-React-Native/README.md

 ### Becoming a partner

-Ready Player Me is already used in over [600+ apps and games](https://readyplayer.me/partners).
+Ready Player Me is already used in [tousands of apps and games](https://readyplayer.me/partners).

 Want to add Ready Player Me avatars to your own app or game?
-Apply [here](http://readyplayer.me/become-a-partner) or let us know at [info@wolf3d.io](mailto:info@wolf3d.io).
+Apply [here](http://readyplayer.me/become-a-partner) or let us know at [support@readyplayer.me](mailto:support@readyplayer.me).